Chinrest: Types

 there are at least 50 different types of chinrests available.

 One of the most popular type of chinrest is the "Guarneri" type, whose attachment is centered over the tailpiece with the cup for the chin to the left of the tailpiece.

 Some players prefer a chinrest with the cup centered over the tailpiece.
 The "Flesch" chinrest is of this type.

-As described in the preceding section, some chinrests attach to the left of the end button.
+As described in the preceding section, some chinrests attach to the left of the end pin.

 Chinrests are available in different heights and shapes.
 Violin and viola pedagogue Susan Kempter advocates having a luthier customize the chinrest by shaping it to fit the player's jaw properly and either raising or reducing the height until it fits the player's neck height as well.

 Other considerations

 The chinrest should be placed so it does not touch or buzz against the tailpiece or belly of the instrument.

 Pressure from the chinrest against the player's skin can result in a common irritation known as "fiddler's neck" or "plague".
 It can also be caused by bacteria or fungus living on the wood or by an allergic reaction to the metals used in the chinrest.
 Some players prefer to use a cloth, such as a handkerchief, to cover the chinrest, to avoid this irritation and make playing more comfortable.
 Several types of padded fabric slipcovers are also commercially available.
 They may not only cover the chinrest cup, but also extend to provide a barrier between the metal clamp hardware and the skin—beneficial if the hardware is plated with nickel and the player is allergic to the metal.
 Hypo-allergenic chinrests (with plastic or titanium fittings) are also available.